digitalpalidictionary/rus/src/setup_hotkey.md

 ![search](pics/hotkey/search.png)

-If you're on Linux, also try out the [scan popup](setup_scan_popup.md) - it allows you to open a word in the dictioanry with a single click.
+If you're on Linux, also try out the [scan popup](setup_scan_popup.md) - it allows you to open a word in the dictionary with a single click.